GabeScott/standard-works-vault/General Conference/2003 April - The Condition of the Church.md

 These are difficult times.
 The economy is struggling.
 There is conflict in the world.
 But the Almighty is keeping His promise that He will bless those who walk in faith and righteousness before Him.

 The gospel of Jesus Christ is the way of peace.
-To the extent we follow it and incorporate it in our lives, to this extent will we be blessed and prospered.
+To the extent we follow it and incorporate it in our lives—to this extent will we be blessed and prospered.
 What a wonderful thing it is to be involved in this glorious work.
 Let us rejoice in our great opportunity.
 Let us serve with gladness.

 May heaven’s richest blessings rest upon you, my beloved associates.
 May faith grow in your hearts.
 May there be love and peace in your homes.
 May there be food upon your tables and clothing on your backs.
 May the smiles of heaven warm your hearts and bring comfort in times of trial.
 This is my prayer this morning as we open this great conference, in the sacred name of Jesus Christ, amen.